wgrh12/gitdemo2/README.md

-mergetool (tortisemerge, winmerge) to help with merge conflicts, (first stage the files that you are not ready to commit, then) stash, (to re-apply the uncommitted files, do) stash apply, (to show remote repositories) remote, clone https://.....name.git, cd name, remote -v, fetch origin, (both fetch and merge with local repository) pull origin, commit -a -m 'xxx', push origin master, (to add a new remote repository) remote add MyRepo http://github.com/somerepo.git,
+mergetool (tortisemerge, winmerge) to help with merge conflicts, (first stage the files that you are not ready to commit, then) stash, (to re-apply the uncommitted files, do) stash apply, (to show remote repositories) remote, clone https://.....name.git, cd name, remote -v, fetch origin, (both fetch and merge with local repository) pull origin, commit -a -m 'xxx', push origin master, (to add a new remote repository) remote add origin https://github.com/wgrh12/gitdemo2.git, push -u origin master,
     To get a free ebook Pro-Git, go to http://git-scm.com/book        www.c0deporn.com to learn more on coding.